-I have been involved in the WordPress world for over 10 years now and I have had more projects to my credit than a typical hobbyist could be expected to have.
+I have been involved in the WordPress world since 2009 and I have had more projects to my credit than a typical hobbyist could be expected to have.
 They are at different levels of activity:

 - Photonic – This has been my favourite project for quite some time now.
 It is probably the most comprehensive gallery plugin as well as the most comprehensive lightbox plugin in both, the free and the commercial space.